ADD-Faun/Awesome_Battleships_Game/README.md

 - __Grid generation__

-  - A 5 by 5 grid is generated for each side to be displayed during the game
+  - A square grid is generated for each side to be displayed during the game
   - ships are randomly placed on each grid
   - users can not see the computers ships
+  - Grid has letters and numbers along sides to help choose square
+  - Grid locations are stored in a dictionary.

 ![Nav Bar](assets/images/Navigation-mock-up.png)